ckolbPTB/mri-nufft/_sources/generated/autoexamples/example_display_config.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 63-66
+GENERATED FROM PYTHON SOURCE LINES 69-72

 ``palette``
 -----------
-The ``palette`` parameter allows to change the color of the shots.
+The ``palette`` parameter allows you to change the color of the shots.

 ..
-GENERATED FROM PYTHON SOURCE LINES 66-68
+GENERATED FROM PYTHON SOURCE LINES 72-74

 .. code-block:: Python